 A study has shown that in the UK 7 per cent of adults have taken prescription drugs without a prescription, of which 0.2 per cent have taken them recreationally, rather than for their medical effect.

 Dr Stannard said healthcare professionals should ask patients for any history of addiction before prescribing opioids, and believes doctors “can do better”, by prescribing low doses and keeping prescriptions intermittent.

 Echoing the earlier session on chronic pain, Dr Stannard talked about the intensity of complex pain being related to anxiety, stress and other personal factors rather than injury.
 She asked the audience how many people would ask about a history of child abuse for instance, before prescribing opioids.
 Very few raised their hands.
 “There are tactful ways of asking this” she said, “such as, “we know from literature that people in your condition have problems going way back.
 Can you tell me about your journey here?”
 Patients don’t mind being asked this if it’s phrased sensitively.”

-She advised being empathic, and acknowledging patients’ distress, before ending with a quote from Andrew Green, the British Medical Association’s GPS committee clinical policy lead, which warned against being too focused on the act of prescribing rather than spending time with patients.
+She advised being empathic, and acknowledging patients’ distress, before ending with a quote from Andrew Green, the British Medical Association’s GPS committee clinical policy lead, which warned against being more focused on the act of prescribing than on spending time with patients.

 For more information on the day’s sessions visit APM conference